A Drinfeld type presentation of affine $\imath$quantum groups I: split ADE type: Introduction

 It is our hope that this work can be of interest to people with diverse algebraic, categorical, geometric backgrounds.
 With this in mind, we have tried to make the presentation in this paper to be self-contained and come up with proofs independent of $\imath$Hall algebras.
 (As a result, a multiple of proofs for various relations in $\Ui$ are known to us.)

-In sequels to this paper, we shall further generalize this work to obtain Drinfeld type presentations for affine $\imath$quantum groups beyond split ADE type.
-The new current presentation should be very helpful in developing an algebraic approach toward the representation theory of affine $\imath$quantum groups (cf., e.g., \cite{CH10}), to which we hope to return elsewhere.
+In sequels to this paper, we shall further generalize this work to obtain Drinfeld type presentations for affine $\imath$quantum groups beyond split ADE type; the split BCFG type is developed by Weinan Zhang in \cite{Zh21}.
+The new current presentations should play a basic role in developing an algebraic approach toward the representation theory of affine $\imath$quantum groups (cf., e.g., \cite{CH10}), to which we hope to return elsewhere.
+They may also help to shed new lights on the open problem of finding Drinfeld type presentations for twisted Yangians and variants (cf. \cite{M07}).

-In yet another direction, this work makes it possible to develop the geometric realization of affine $\imath$quantum groups via equivariant K-theory \cite{SuW20}, building on the works of Y.~Li and collaborators \cite{BKLW, Li19} and generalizing earlier works of Vasserot and Nakajima \cite{V98, Nak00}.
+In yet another direction, this work makes it possible to develop the geometric realization of affine $\imath$quantum groups via equivariant K-theory \cite{SuW21}, building on the works of Y.~Li and collaborators \cite{BKLW, Li19} and generalizing earlier works of Vasserot and Nakajima \cite{V98, Nak00}.